menu icon

 Equipment you'll need

-Cookie cutter or glass with a rim of about 7cm/2.7in.
+• Cookie cutter or glass with a rim of about 7cm/3in.

 Step-by-step recipe instructions

-2. Fry onion: In the meantime heat 1 tablespoon of oil and fry the onion over a low/medium heat for about 5 minutes until softened stirring often.
-Stir in the plant spread and remove from the heat.
-Set aside.
+2. Fry onion: In the meantime heat 1 tablespoon of oil and 2 teaspoons of butter, add the onion and cook gently over a low/medium heat for about 5 minutes until softened and translucent, stirring often.
+Do not brown the onion.
+Remove from the heat and add to the potatoes.

 Crumbled tofu in blue bowl with potato masher.